Corning NY: Glass and Western Art

 Contemporary Glass Gallery Corning Museum NY

 Naturally, you’ll find American glass from Jamestown to Corning – aka “Crystal City” – the Waterford of America.
-Holdings focus on cut glass from the 1850’s to early 1900’s and the “largest collection of glass paperweights in the world” including “Megaplanet” – the “World’s Largest Paperweight by Josh Simpson (available for $80,000 in the gift shop).
+Holdings focus on cut glass from the 1850’s to early 1900’s and the “largest collection of glass paperweights in the world” including “Megaplanet” – the “World’s Largest Paperweight by Josh Simpson.

 Watch a Demo and Make Your Own